-We encourage you to report any cheating you see or hear about to the instructor.
-You may do so in person, by email, or anonymously (e.g., non-Purdue email address that does not identify you, note under door, etc.).
+Please report any cheating you see or hear about, .
+You may notify the instructor in person, by email, or anonymously (e.g., non-Purdue email address that does not identify you, note under door, etc.).
 In doing so, you will be improving the fairness for the entire class, while also teaching the individual(s) a valuable lesson.

 Even if you do not wish to name an individual, we welcome any feedback you may have about how we can ensure fairness and integrity in this course.

 Penalties are not the goal.
 This is about teaching ethical conduct and preserving the intellectual integrity of our academic environment here at Purdue, while preparing you for a career producing intellectual property for hire in a legal environment where any infringement can bring lawsuits and penalties for companies.
 Also, ethics is a mandatory part of the engineering curriculum, as required by ABET (Accreditation Board for Engineering and Technology).

 To minimize the need for penalties, we spend time in lecture and scatter reminders in assignments.
 However, enforcement is a necessary component of this effort.